bplaat/bassiemusic/docs/installation.md

 ### You're done, now login as admin
 - Now run the server and the web frontend and go to http://localhost:5173/
-- Login as admin with the username: admin, password: admin
+- Login as admin with the username: **admin**, password: **admin**
 - Go to the Admin Downloader page, search and download an album you like
-- It will so up in the global Albums page and you can listen to it
+- It will show up in the global Albums page and you can listen to it

 ## macOS